finance calculator

 Deep dive

-This mortgage payment calculator uses the standard amortization formula to show your monthly payment, total interest, and total paid.
-Enter loan amount, APR, and term to see how a 15 vs 30-year loan affects budget and lifetime cost.
+This mortgage payment calculator uses the standard amortization formula to estimate your monthly principal‑and‑interest payment, total interest paid, and total amount paid over the life of the loan.
+Enter your loan amount, APR, and term to see how different mortgage scenarios affect your budget and long‑term cost.

 FAQs